Renewing systems and organizations

 Systemic Design: Better design for the moments when people come together.
 We bring approaches and methodologies to advance shared objectives in complex environments with a sharp backbone of process planning (see Decolonizing Canadian Dance as a case study).

-Systemic Consulting: Working closely with clients, we initiate the self-transforming and self-organizing capacities of organizations to respond to an evolving environment and renew in a proactive rather than reactive way (see Music in the Barns as a case study).
+Systemic Consulting: Working closely with clients, we initiate the self-transforming and self-organizing capacities of organizations to respond to an evolving environment and renew in a proactive rather than reactive way.
+Check out our work with Music in the Barns to learn more.

 Systemic Development: Through workshops and leadership development programs, we build the capacity of individuals and teams to find their feet and start moving into complexity.
-We help our participants operate in spaces where their knowledge is hard to apply and where the context is unknown or unknowable (see Toronto Arts Council Cultural Leaders Lab as a case study).
+We help our participants operate in spaces where their knowledge is hard to apply and where the context is unknown or unknowable.
+Find out more and hear from the Regent Park Film Festival about the impact for their organization and events.

 Our methods draw our clients’ attention to how they are making sense of themselves, their environments, and the processes by which value is created.
 We also demonstrate how existing habits lead to cycles of decisions and action that may not be in alignment with project or organizational goals.
 Until we develop continual awareness of the uncertainty of our environments and the many potential ways of responding to those environments, ongoing change remains difficult and costly.